jeremyjcheng/recipe_rating_predictor/README.md

     frameborder="0"
 ></iframe>

+The smoothed density plot above supports this conclusion, showing little difference between the distributions of cooking time for recipes with and without a decsription.
+Both curves follow a similar right-skewed shape, indicating that cooking duration likely plays no role in whether a description is included.

 ### Average Rating and Description

-Null Hypothesis: The missingness of 'description' does not depend on the average rating of a recipe ('avg_recipe_rating').
+Null Hypothesis: The missingness of '`description`' does not depend on the average rating of a recipe ('avg_recipe_rating').

-Alternative Hypothesis: The missingness of 'description' does depend on the average rating of a recipe.
+Alternative Hypothesis: The missingness of '`description`' does depend on the average rating of a recipe.

 Test Statistic: The absolute difference in the mean average rating between recipes with and without a description.

 Significance Level: 0.05

 From the permutation test, we obtained a p-value of 0.45, which is greater than the significance level.

 Conclusion: We fail to reject the null hypothesis.
 The missingness of 'description' does not depend on a recipe's average rating.

 <iframe